image-js/image-js/README.md

-test-mocha | Run the test suite watch-browser | build continuously the browser test file watch-node | build continuously the lib files
+test-mocha | Run the test suite watch-browser | build continuously the browser test file watch-node | build continuously the lib files build-doc | build the documentation in the doc folder", publish-doc | publish the documentation in gh-pages branch that is available on https://image-js.github.io/core eslint-fix | try to fix as well as it can the syntax errors in the code

 ## License